 - □..22.
 Was air purged from oil piping and piping checked for leaks? - □..23.
 Was burner sealed to furnace and nuts tightened?
-Was burner harness securely plugged in? - AWARNING Obtain gas-tight seals at burner flange, cleanout plates and/or flue collector box to prevent possible flue gas leakage and carbon monoxide emissions, leading to severe personal injury or death. - □..24.
-Was limit control tested as per the "To start furnace" section in this manual? - ...25.
+Was burner harness securely plugged in? - WARNING Obtain gas-tight seals at burner flange, cleanout plates and/or flue collector box to prevent possible flue gas leakage and carbon monoxide emissions, leading to severe personal injury or death. - □..24.
+Was Limit Control tested per "To start up" in this manual? - ...25.
 Was furnace cycled with thermostat?
-Raise to highest setting and verify furnace goes through normal start up cycle.
-Lower to lowest setting and verify furnace shuts off. - ...26.
+Raise to highest setting and verify that furnace goes through normal start up cycle.
+Lower to lowest setting and verify furnace shuts off. - □..26.
 Were several operating cycles observed for proper operation? - □..27.
-Were room thermostat(s) set to desired room temperatures?
+Were room thermostat(s) set to desired room temperature?